datanav/docs/configuration.rst

 The REST transform
 -----------------

-This is a data sink that can communicate with a REST service using HTTP requests.
+This transform can communicate with a REST service using HTTP requests.

-Note that the shape of the entities piped to this sink must conform to certain criteria, see the :ref:`notes <rest_expected_rest_entity_shape>` later in the section.
+Note that the shape of the entities piped to this transform must conform to certain criteria, see the :ref:`notes <rest_expected_rest_entity_shape>` later in the section.

 Prototype